SystemsApproach/private5g/cloud.rst

 ------------------------

 Once deployed, 5G-as-a-Service has to be operationalized; this is the essence of offering 5G as a *managed service*.
-In Aether, this responsibility falls to the Aether Management Platform (AMP), which as shown in :numref:`Figure %s <fig-amp>`, manages both the distributed set of ACE clusters and the other control clusters running in the central cloud.
+In general this responsibility falls to the Management Platform, which in Aether corresponds to the centralized AMP component shown in :numref:`Figure
+%s <fig-amp>`, manages both the distributed set of ACE clusters and the other control clusters running in the central cloud.
 The following uses AMP to illustrate how to deliver 5G-as-a-Service.
 For more details about all the subsystems involved in operationalizing an edge cloud, we refer you to the companion book mentioned in the introduction to this chapter.

 6.3.1 Overview
 ~~~~~~~~~~~~~~